augcog/DTTDv1/README.md

  * Run `manual_annotate_poses.py` on all scenes after collection in order to archive extrinsic.
  * We want to keep the data anonymized.
 Avoid school logos and members of the lab appearing in frame.
  * Perform 90-180 revolution around objects, one way.
 Try to minimize stand-still time.
- * When doing manual annotaion, try to annote the first few frames (like 5th or 6th frame), and press 5 and 6 to move around.